Pepperdine to Host Multiple Student-Organized Events in Recognition of Disability Awareness Week

 Join a discussion with the Caruso School of Law Moot Court Team and Trial Team about overcoming stage fright and the fear of public speaking through the lens of disability.
 Virtual participation will be available.

 Monday, March 13 | 5 PM to 6:30 PM | Black Family Plaza Classrooms Room 191 and Virtual

 Leroy Moore is a professional speaker, dancer, writer, and community activist with a physical disability.
 He is the founder of Krip-Hop Nation, an organization that educates the music and media industries, as well as the general public, about the talents, history, rights, and marketability of hip-hop artists and other musicians with disabilities.
 In this interactive session, attendees will hear more about Moore’s work and will be led in creative activities to explore the themes presented.

 Dinner will be provided by Mendocino Farms for registered participants, with a limit of 30 people.
-To register, visit the event website.
-Virtual participation is available via Zoom.
+Virtual participation will be available as well.
 This event is sponsored by the Office of Student Accessibility.

 Tuesday, March 14 | 6 PM to 8 PM | Howard A. White Center Intercultural Affairs (ICA) Lounge and Virtual

 Chad Iwertz Duffy (’08), assistant professor of English and director of Pepperdine’s Social Action and Justice Program will share how people with disabilities can better articulate their access needs to request services and support.
 This interactive workshop will inform community members on ways they can practice self-advocacy through collaborative community formation, strategic planning, and collective action.
 Refreshments will be provided, and registration is limited to 40 participants.
-To register, visit the event website.
-Virtual participation is available via Zoom.
+Virtual participation will be available.
 This event is sponsored by the Office of Student Accessibility.